fmirogea/03_Getting_And_Cleaning_Data_P/README.md

 - Uses descriptive activity names to name the activities in the data set
 - Appropriately labels the data set with descriptive variable names.
 - Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The Code Book.pdf explains the variable which compone the tidy_data.txt

+The tidy_data.txt is the output of the data analysis.